The Belgravia Centre Blog

 The women who contributed to the book described it as a therapeutic journey.
 Jenn Pendergrast from Florida who was diagnosed in 2006 said she has finally accepted that she is totally bald.

-Bald is beautiful“It was actually the first time I put my story into words and I cried the entire time I was writing,” she said.
-“It felt awesome to put all that had happened into words for others to read.”
+“It was actually the first time I put my story into words and I cried the entire time I was writing,” she said.
+“It felt awesome to put all that had happened into words for others to read.

 Netherlands resident Tamara Cramer Bornemann, who also contributed to the book, was diagnosed with alopecia areata when she was five years-old.
 “I only wore a wig once, when I was about seven years-old, and I didn’t feel too good about it,” she said.
 “So from that moment I went through life without a wig.
 The teenage years were pretty difficult because I wanted to be normal.
 In my 20s I felt in bloom and enjoyed life.”